minio/docs/docs/aws-sdk-for-dotnet-with-minio.md

 ## 3. Example

 The example code should be copied instead of the generated code in the ``Program.cs`` file.
 Create a console project in Visual Studio IDE and replace the generated ``Program.cs`` with the code below.
-Update ``ServiceURL``,``accessKey`` and ``secretKey`` with information that matching your Minio server setup.
+Update ``ServiceURL``,``accessKey`` and ``secretKey`` with information that matching your MinIO server setup.

-The example prints all buckets in the Minio server and lists all objects of the first bucket using `aws-sdk-dotnet`.
+The example prints all buckets in the MinIO server and lists all objects of the first bucket using `aws-sdk-dotnet`.

 ```csharp
 using Amazon.S3;